microsoft/pict/doc/pict.md

     0       B       Y
     1       A       Z

-However it will get progressively more complex if multiple layers of exclusions are needed.
-For example let's extend the above with an additional negative test where `P2` is `Null`:
+The downside of this method is that constraints will get progressively more complex.
+For example, when additional failure inducing values are added to the model e.g. ```P2: Null```:

     P1: -1, 0, 1
     P2: A, B, C, Null, NA